-Center-Based Space Considerations - Multipurpose Buildings
+Center-Based Space Safety Considerations - Multipurpose Buildings

-Some child care programs are in buildings that are used for multiple purposes.
+Some child-care programs are in buildings that are used for multiple purposes.
 Programs should collaborate with other groups using the building to:

-- Ensure all groups using the facility are following shared health and safety guidelines (e.g., use of face coverings); - Limit the number of shared spaces in the building; - Minimize the number of people in the building when the program is open; - Determine who is responsible for cleaning and disinfection between uses of shared spaces; - Work on communication plans to ensure that the program is notified if a member of a group that uses the building tests positive or develops symptoms of COVID-19; - Programs do not and should not reveal the identity of the person with COVID-19.
-However, it can be shared that "there is a confirmed case of COVID-19 with POTENTIAL EXPOSURE to the community" between programs. - Non-DYCD programs in the space can also call the Provider Access Line at 866-692-3641 to report positive cases to DOHMH.
+- Ensure all groups using the facility are following shared health and safety guidelines (e.g., use of face coverings); - Limit the number of shared spaces in the building. - Minimize the number of people in the building when the program is open. - Determine who is responsible for cleaning and disinfection between uses of shared spaces. - Work on communication plans to ensure that the program is notified if a member of a group that uses the building tests positive or develops symptoms of COVID-19. - Programs do not and should not reveal the identity of the person with COVID-19.
+However, it can be shared that "there is a confirmed case of COVID-19 with POTENTIAL EXPOSURE to the community" between programs. - Non-DYCD programs in the space can also call the Provider Access Line at 866-692-3641 to report positive cases to DOHMH. - To the extent possible, all groups using the facility should retain the name and contact information of anyone entering the facility, to enable tracking and tracing efforts by the NYC Department of Health and Mental Hygiene.